 Focal points for women

-Contact the UN Focal Point for Women, Katja Pehrman.
+Contact the UN Focal Point for Women in the UN System, Katja Pehrman.

 Network of departmental focal points

 UN Women is responsible for supporting the UN Secretariat’s network of departmental gender focal points.